The new XF Sportbrake has landed, and it’s a Triumph. Or maybe a Rover. It’s difficult to tell nowadays, but it probably doesn’t matter.

 The F-Type is not the quintessential modern Jaguar.
 This is.

 Upon release, Jaguar made lavish claims about the significance of the F-Type.
 How it would become the fulcrum of the entire Jaguar range.
 How successive models would reference its styling.
 This has proved wildly inaccurate because on the basis of the two most recent model launches, Jaguar’s pivot point is not in fact the F-Type.
 It’s the XF.
 Continue reading “Jaguar’s North Star Saloon”

 Phase Four: 1986-1994 – Keeping up appearances.
 Jaguar revises XJ40 as the tide turns against it.

-With the British motoring press sharpening their quills, Car‘s concluding long-term report on an early 3.6 Sovereign sounded a more conciliatory note, stating; “Because it did some things remarkably well, the contrast with the things it did badly was sharper.
+With the British motoring press sharpening their quills, Car’s concluding long-term report on an early 3.6 Sovereign sounded a somewhat conciliatory note.
+“Because it did some things remarkably well, the contrast with the things it did badly was sharper.
 Mostly it was the detail design that gripped us with despair… It rings of the bells of time running out and shortcut solutions running freely.”

 XJ40 history Phase Four: 1986-1994 – The dream unravels.
 Once the launch hysteria abated, the press began to appraise Jaguar’s new star more critically.

 Because the press had given (Sir) John Egan the benefit of the doubt, there was bound to be a backlash at some point.
 Sure enough, words like dated started to appear with increasing frequency in relation to XJ40’s styling, particularly criticism over the headlight and tail lamp treatments.
 Moreover, the press were of one mind regarding the instrument display and minor controls: they hated them.
 Continue reading “History Repeating – XJ40 Part 15”

 Phase four – 1986-1994: An Ecstatic Début.
 Jaguar’s management bask in the approbation of a valedictory UK press as XJ40 breaks cover at last.